soulcutter/saxerator/README.md

 Saxerator
 =========

-Saxerator is a SAX-based xml parser designed for parsing very large files into manageable chunks.
+Saxerator is a SAX-based xml-to-hash parser designed for parsing very large files into manageable chunks.
 Rather than dealing directly with SAX callback methods, Saxerator gives you Enumerable access to chunks of an xml document.
 This approach is ideal for large xml files containing a collection of elements that you can process independently.